Skip to content

 When Rogaine Minoxidil is applied to the scalp, the blood vessels around the balding areas are widened, causing more blood containing oxygen and nutrients to flow into your scalp.

-This feeds your follicles, promoting the quicker growth of new and healthier hair, which slows, stops, or even reduces excessive balding you’re going through.
+This feeds your follicles, promoting the quicker growth of new and healthier hair, which slows, stops, or even reduces the excessive balding you’re going through.

 2- Replacing Thinner Hair